Azure-Samples/azd-template-artifacts/publishing-guidelines.md

 ## Who can publish to a collection?

 Some collections are open to all contributors, while curated collections only accept contributions from internal to Microsoft employees and specific partners.
+If you want to have a template considered, make sure to read and follow the steps described below, and when you're ready, [fill out this form](https://forms.office.com/r/cy1ACkEGK5).
+We will review it and suggest a collection to include it in.

 ## What is a collection?